Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Convergence of the tamed explicit scheme

 \subsection{Convergence of the scheme}

-The convergence of the scheme is achieved by controlling both the (squared) error committed by the truncation procedure, $\|Y-Y'\|_{\cS^2}^2+\|Z-Z'\|_{\cH^2}^2$, as a function of the time step, and by controlling the numerical approximation \eqref{eq:Y-tamed.explicit}-\eqref{eq:Z-tamed.explicit} of the solution $(Y',Z')$ to \eqref{eq:sec6.BSDEprime}.
+The convergence of the scheme is achieved by controlling both the (squared) error committed by the truncation procedure, $\llVert Y-Y'\rrVert_{\cS ^2}^2+\llVert Z-Z'\rrVert_{\cH^2}^2$, as a function of the time step, and by controlling the numerical approximation (\ref{eqY-tamedexplicit})--(\ref{eqZ-tamedexplicit}) of the solution $(Y',Z')$ to (\ref{eqsec6BSDEprime}).

-\subsubsection{Distance between $(Y_i,Z_i)_i$ and $(Y'_\ti,\bar{Z}_\ti')_i$}
+\subsubsection{Distance between $(Y_i,Z_i)_i$ and $(Y'_{t_{i}},\bar{Z}_{t_{i}}')_i$}

-We estimate this distance by using the Fundamental Lemma \ref{lem:fundamental}.
+We estimate this distance by using the Fundamental Lemma \ref{lemfundamental}.

-The tamed scheme \eqref{eq:Y-tamed.explicit}-\eqref{eq:Z-tamed.explicit} is the $\theta=0$ scheme \eqref{eq:Y}-\eqref{eq:Z} with the coefficient $f(\cdot,\cdot,T_{K_h}(\cdot),\cdot)$ and terminal condition $T_{L_h}\circ g$ having the same Lipschitz constant as $f$ and $g$.
-So the results of Section \ref{section:numerical.discretization} apply.
-In particular, Lemma \ref{lemma:error.on.terminal.conditons} controls the error on the terminal condition.
+The tamed scheme (\ref{eqY-tamedexplicit})--(\ref {eqZ-tamedexplicit}) is the $\theta=0$ scheme (\ref{eqY})--(\ref{eqZ}) with the coefficient $f(\cdot,\cdot,T_{K_h}(\cdot),\cdot)$ and terminal condition $T_{L_h}\circ g$ having the same Lipschitz constant as $f$ and $g$.
+So the results of Section~\ref{sectionnumericaldiscretization} apply.
+In particular, Lemma~\ref{lemmaerroronterminalconditons} controls the error on the terminal condition.

-Similarly, Lemma \ref{lem:errorR} and Lemma \ref{theo:controllingIntR} are still valid with the same constants.
-The only difference is that the path-regularity involved is now that of $(Y',Z')$, but since $T_{L_h}\circ g$ is still Lipschitz, Theorem \ref{th:regularity} indeed applies to $(Y',Z')$.
-So Proposition \ref{prop:global.discretization.error} applies, to control the sum of the one-step discretization errors.
+Similarly, Lemmas~\ref{lemerrorR}~and~\ref{theocontrollingIntR} are still valid with the same constants.
+The only difference is that the path-regularity involved is now that of $(Y',Z')$, but since $T_{L_h}\circ g$ is still Lipschitz, Theorem \ref{thregularity} indeed applies to $(Y',Z')$.
+So Proposition~\ref{propglobaldiscretizationerror} applies, to control the sum of the one-step discretization errors.

-Finally, we have just proven with Proposition \ref{prop:stability.for.the.explicit.scheme} that the scheme is stable with $H_i^0 = 0$, so $\cR^\cS(H)=0$.
-We can therefore conclude via Lemma \ref{lem:fundamental} that
+Finally, we have just proven with Proposition~\ref {propstabilityfortheexplicitscheme} that the scheme is stable with $H_i^0 = 0$, so $\cR^\cS(H)=0$.
+We can therefore conclude via Lemma~\ref{lemfundamental} that

 We remark that the thresholds $L_h$ and $K_h$ have no effect in this estimation.